-S. Melody Frierson is project manager for New America’s Millennial Public Policy Fellowship, which seeks to create opportunities for promising young adults to deepen their engagement with public policy and advance solutions to challenges facing their generation.
-In addition to designing programing for and managing the day-to-day operations of the Millennial Fellowship.
+She previously served as special assistant to the President and COO at New America and as project manager for New America’s Millennial Public Policy Fellowship, which sought to create opportunities for promising young adults from diverse backgrounds to deepen their engagement with public policy and advance solutions to challenges facing their generation.
+In that role she designed programming for and managed the day-to-day operations of the Millennial Fellowship.